Kia K5 Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average insurance rates for a Kia K5 are $1,716 a year with full coverage.
-Comprehensive insurance costs an estimated $356, collision costs $640, and liability is $520.
-Buying just liability costs around $592 a year, with insurance for high-risk drivers costing $3,710 or more.
-Teenage drivers cost the most to insure at $6,430 a year or more.
+Average insurance rates for a Kia K5 are $1,716 a year for full coverage.
+Comprehensive costs an estimated $356, collision costs $640, and liability insurance is estimated at $520.
+Buying just liability costs approximately $592 a year, with insurance for high-risk drivers costing around $3,710.
+16-year-old drivers receive the highest rates at $6,430 a year or more.

 Average premium for full coverage: $1,716

-These estimates include $500 deductible amounts, split liability limits of 30/60, and includes additional medical/uninsured motorist coverage.
-Prices are averaged for all U.S. states and for all K5 models.
+Includes $500 physical damage deductibles, 30/60 split liability limits, and includes uninsured motorist and medical coverage.
+Rates are averaged for all states and for different K5 trim levels.

-For the average 40-year-old driver, Kia K5 insurance rates go from as low as $592 for just the minimum liability insurance to the much higher price of $3,710 for coverage for higher-risk drivers.
+For a 40-year-old driver, prices range go from as low as $592 for the bare minimum liability coverage to a much higher rate of $3,710 for a high-risk insurance policy.

-Choosing to live in a large city can have significant affects on car insurance rates.
-More rural locations are shown to have a lower frequency of collision claims than densely populated cities.
+Living in a larger city has a significant impact on insurance rates.
+More rural locations tend to have a lower frequency of accident claims than congested cities.

 Use the form below to get customized rates for your location.